 In addition to non-steroidal anti-inflammatory medications like aspirin, celecoxib, aceclofenac, and diclofenac, anti-rheumatic medications such as gold, aceclofenac, penicillamine, leflunomide, sulfasalazine and hydroxychloroquine can be used to treat arthritis.
 [Emery, 2006, Friedman and Cronstein 2019].
 The standard dosage formulations used to treat RA have a number of issues.
 The primary problems with medications are short half-lives, low bioavailability, poor solubility, and low patient compliance.
 Drug-associated toxicity has also been connected to other RA therapy types, such as steroids, DMARDs, and NSAIDs [Moura et al. 2018; Aletaha, 2018].

 Therefore, the development of affordable and minimally harmful RA treatments is imperative.
-Newer techniques, such as solid lipid nanoparticles, are being explored to create innovative dosage forms in order to ensure prolonged and sustained pharmaceutical delivery.
+Newer techniques, such as SLN, are being explored to create innovative dosage forms in order to ensure prolonged and sustained pharmaceutical delivery.
 [Van den Bemt et al. 2012] It could help reduce drug toxicity as well as issues with the short half-lives, low bioavailability, and poorly soluble nature of medications [Movahedi et al. 2016].

 SLNs are unique lipid-based, biocompatible nanocarrier systems that are mostly made up of lipid or modified lipid nanostructures (triglycerides, fatty acids, or waxes) with a diameter range of 10–1000 nm.
-Therefore, an attempt has been made in the ongoing study to develop and enhance SLNs for the successful delivery of aceclofenac in addition to evaluating for drug release characteristics, particle size, and entrapment effectiveness.
+Therefore, an attempt has been made in this research to develop and enhance SLNs for the successful delivery of aceclofenac in addition to evaluate drug release characteristics, particle size, and entrapment effectiveness.
 [Uner et al. 2007].

 2. MATERIALS AND METHODS